China–Holy See relations: History

 The PRC broke off diplomatic relations with the Holy See in 1951, deporting the apostolic nuncio to British Hong Kong.
 The CCP framed these actions in terms of Chinese Catholics reclaiming their church in the context of broader opposition to Western imperialism.
+Pope Paul VI visited Hong Kong, making a three-hour stop on December 4, 1970, during his Asian tour.

 The Catholic Church in China developed into two communities.
 The "Patriotic" Church operates with approval of Chinese authorities and the "Underground" Church which professes loyalty to the Pope.
 "Underground" does not mean the underground church is secret (the community mostly operates openly) but refers to its lack of official approval and lack of official support.

 After the Cuban missile crisis demonstrated the risk of nuclear war, The Holy See became convinced that it had been too reluctant to engage with the communist countries.
 Through its foreign relations approach of Ostpolitik, the Vatican downplayed the role of ideological conflicts in international relations and reduce its anti-communist rhetoric.
 The Vatican also sought to use this approach to make the sacraments and church public life more available in the communist countries.